 Francine Torrigiani, Secretary

-Service to CSFCU - twenty-two years
+Service to CSFCU - twenty-three years

 Francine Torrigiani retired in June 2011 from Santa Paula Union High School District where she was the Assistant Superintendent of Business and Classified Personnel.
 Francine has over twenty-six years of experience in the area of school business and twelve years experience in human resources.
 She has a Bachelor’s Degree from Cal Poly, San Luis Obispo.
 In 1990, Ms. Torrigiani was appointed to the newly formed Asset/Liability Committee and in 1991 was elected to the Board of Directors.
 She served as Chair of the Board for seven years.

-Service to CSFCU - eleven years
+Service to CSFCU - twelve years

 Stan Mantooth is currently the Ventura County Superintendent of Schools and has over 35 years of experience in education.
 He has a Bachelor’s degree from California State University Northridge (CSUN), and a Master’s of Business Administration from Pepperdine University as well as California Teaching and Administrative credentials.
 Mr. Mantooth is the incoming President-Elect of the California County Superintendents Educational Services Association and also serves on a number of local Boards including the Ventura County Community Foundation, United Way, and Ventura County First 5 Commission.
 He is a past chair of both the CSFCU Supervisory Committee and the Board of Directors.

-Service to CSFCU - seventeen years
+Service to CSFCU - eighteen years

 Barbara retired from Ventura County Superintendent of Schools where she was an Assistant Director.
 Though retired, Barbara continues working in school finance in various capacities throughout Ventura County.
 She is a graduate of the University of La Verne, where she earned her Master of Science in Business Organizational Management.
 Barbara has been a member of the Board of Directors since 1996.